prathmeshjani/SQL_Covid19_Data_Exploration/README.md

 The following questions are what this analysis seeks to answer:
 - Percent Population Vaccinated
-- PercentPopulationVaccinated
+- Percent Population Vaccinated
 - Deaths By Continent
 - Continents with the highest death count per population
 - Countries with Highest Infection Rate Compared to Population
 - Total cases & population percentage infected
-- Total Cases vs Total Deaths in Nigeria
+- Total Cases vs. Total Deaths